remotestorage/armadietto/README.md

 behaviour to enforce secure connections.

 ## Stress Testing
-To test that an installation performs well under load, using node v16 or higher, run `SERVER_URL=https://myhostname USERNAME=existinguser PASSWORD=iloveyou npm run stresstest`, substituting your installation's origin, an existing user (preferably with no documents) and the user's password.
+To test that an installation performs well under load, using node v18 or higher, run `SERVER_URL=https://myhostname USERNAME=existinguser PASSWORD=iloveyou npm run stress-test`, substituting your installation's origin, an existing user (preferably with no documents) and the user's password.
 If you don't define `SERVER_URL`, a server will be created locally, using the FileTree store.

 It's best to test using a machine on the same local network, to avoid bandwidth limitations and triggering abuse detection.